yarray/yarray/_posts/2015-06-07-vim-for-frontend-development.md

 *Notice: The testing in this section is performed a year ago, so may be a bit outdated.
 Updates should be taken soon.*

 The first requirement is indenting.
-Native indenting for javascript seems not always work.
+Native indenting for javascript seems not (always) work.
+Even for this easy one:

+{% highlight javascript linenos %}

+gulp.task('flow', function() {/* <- from here stroke o or <cr>
+<- cursor will be here, without indenting */
+});

+{% endhighlight %}

 [JavaScript-Indent](https://github.com/vim-scripts/JavaScript-Indent) and [pangloss/vim-javascript](https://github.com/pangloss/vim-javascript) are two frequently mentioned options.
-The former is quite old.
-According to my test the later is more or less robuster, and it offers extra highlighting which I will mention later.
+I prefer pangloss/vim-javascript since it's still under development, and it offers extra highlighting which I will mention later.

-Unfortunately, it seems neither can handle all scenarios.
+Unfortunately, it seems neither can handle all scenarios:

+{% highlight javascript linenos %}

+/* this is what real indenting is like */ gulp.task('flow', function() {
+    return gulp.src('...')
+    .pipe(...
+}

+/* this is what should be like, since the line end has not a ; */ gulp.task('flow', function() {
+    return gulp.src('...')
+        .pipe(...
+});

+{% endhighlight %}

 At last I have to use jsbeautify to compensate.
 After using [maksimr/vim-jsbeautify](https://github.com/maksimr/vim-jsbeautify) for a short period, I switch to [Chiel92/vim-autoformat](https://github.com/Chiel92/vim-autoformat) which is more versatile and under active development.

 > Not use plugin or use [pangloss/vim-javascript](https://github.com/pangloss/vim-javascript), combined with [Chiel92/vim-autoformat](https://github.com/Chiel92/vim-autoformat) to deal with complex cases.